 I’m a new business with little or no credit history.
 Can I still qualify?

 Since it is your customer who pays us, we concentrate more on their creditworthiness.
 We have helped many companies in their early stages grow into profitable entities.

 Can I qualify if I have tax issues?

 In most cases, yes.
 It depends upon the lien amount in relation to your monthly volume and the details of the workout agreement you have with the government agency.

-Give us a call today at 1-855-782-1493 or complete a rate form and a Business Development Specialist will get in touch with you right away to determine how we can assist you with your needs.
+Give us a call today at 1-855-782-1493 or complete a rate form and a factoring specialist will get in touch with you right away to determine how we can assist you with your needs.